 When is Hyde Park Winter Wonderland this year?

-It's open every day except 18, 24 and 25 November and Christmas Day.
-Unlike previous years, the opening hours vary on different days, opening at either 10am, 11am or 12pm and remaining open until 10pm — full details on Winter Wonderland opening hours here.
-We've known it to close slightly early on Christmas Eve and New Year's Eve in the past — fair enough, as the staff have places to be.
+It's open every day except Christmas Day.
+The opening hours vary on different days, opening at either 10am, 11am or 12pm and remaining open until 10pm — check the ticketing portal for details of specific days We've known it to close slightly early on Christmas Eve and New Year's Eve in the past — fair enough, as the staff have places to be.

 The Winter Wonderland site (and it's a MASSIVE site) is located in the south-east corner of Hyde Park — just head for the flashing funfair lights and big wheel.
 The nearest Tube stations are Hyde Park Corner, Marble Arch, Green Park and Knightsbridge, though those first two in particular tend to get very busy.
 If you have accessibility requirements or are travelling with children, Green Park is your best bet as it has step-free access.

-Do you need to pay for a ticket to get into Hyde Park Winter Wonderland?
+Do you need to pay for a ticket to get into Hyde Park Winter Wonderland 2026?

-Those changes look to be permanent, as they have stayed in place for the 2025-26 season.
-Once again you need to book a ticket for everyone in your party to enter the Winter Wonderland site, regardless of which activities you're doing once inside.
+As with the last few years, once again you need to book a ticket for everyone in your party to enter the Winter Wonderland 2026 site, regardless of which activities you're doing once inside.
 This is where things get slightly confusing, because your entry fee depends on when you're visiting:

 If you're thinking that entry + ice skating + food + a ride or two for the whole family is starting to sound spendy, there's a way around this.
 Entry tickets are free at any time, if you spend £25 or more on attractions or advance food and drink packages.